josiah14/articles/scala-types-0.md

 ### Higher-kinded Types as Collections

-Knowing the basics of the previous section which introduces ``, `Try`, and `Either` already gives us a lot of power.
+Knowing the basics of the previous section which introduces `Option`, `Try`, and `Either` already gives us a lot of power.
 However, there is still even more that we can do with these types than simply pattern match on them and used them as a type-safe way of ensuring proper error handling is written into the software.
 As it turns out, all of those functions that were introduced way back in the Prerequisites > Collections section are also part of `Option`, `Try`, and `Either`.
 These functions provide a way to interact with the value inside one of these three types without requiring the programmer to extract the value out of the context of the type.
 There is some value in this because it allows the programmer to work with the type before handling the error path, or the unhappy path.
 This way, the sad path and the happy path can be defined in full, but also separately from each other, so that it's easy to see what the purpose of the code is without all of the error handling noise cluttering up your happy path, and without the happy path obscuring your error handling strategy.
 This might not make much sense to you, yet, but I'm confident that, as we go through the various collections functions and how to use them with these higher-kinded types, you will see how working with these types can simplify your code and make it easier to decouple your error paths from the rest of your code.

 To introduce the collections functions and how they are used in the context of each type, my intention is to start with (what I perceive to be) the simpler functions, and then dig into the more complex (and often more handy) functions at the end, closing with comprehensions.
-I'll also introduce using each function starting with the easiest type to work with, ``, then move on to `Try`, and then finish with `Either` (because `Either` is a sort of redheaded step-child among the three).
+I'll also introduce using each function starting with the easiest type to work with, `Option`, then move on to `Try`, and then finish with `Either` (because `Either` is a sort of redheaded step-child among the three).

 #### `map`

 If you think of `map` in terms of a `List`, it applies a mutation (a function that doesn't cause side-effects) to all the items in the `List` without removing them from the `List` context so that the result is a new `List` of values representing the result of the mutation on each `List` item.
 Map behaves just the same with our higher-kinded data types.
-It will apply some mutation to the value wrapped by the context of our type (whether it's ``, `Try`, or `Either`), and give us back the result without taking us out of that context.
+It will apply some mutation to the value wrapped by the context of our type (whether it's `Option`, `Try`, or `Either`), and give us back the result without taking us out of that context.
 Let's make this clearer through some examples of using `map` on each of the types.

 #####

-`` is what I think to be the most straightforward of all the other types we are looking at in this article.
+`Option` is what I think to be the most straightforward of all the other types we are looking at in this article.
 You can think of `Option` as a special kind of `List` that holds at most one value, but might also be `None`.
 If you `map` over an instance of `None`, you will just get a `None` back.
 If you `map` over an instance of `Some`, `map` will apply the lambda argument (a.k.a. mutation) you supply it with to the value inside of the `Some` and give you back a new `Some` which holds the result of applying the mutation.
 The advantage to `Option` being, as was already mentioned, that you are required to provide a case for the `None` possibility or else explicitly choose to ignore the type and try to get the value anyway (the latter being generally discouraged).

 Let's `get` a value out of Redis and mutate its value to create a silly "hello world" application.